datariders/SATPrepAssistant/README.md

 # Background
-The [Scholastic Assessment Test](https://en.wikipedia.org/wiki/SAT)is an entrance exam used by most colleges and universities in the USA to make admissions decisions.
+The [Scholastic Assessment Test](https://en.wikipedia.org/wiki/SAT) is an entrance exam used by most colleges and universities in the USA to make admissions decisions.
 The SAT is a multiple-choice, computer-based test created and administered by the College Board.
 The [purpose](https://www.princetonreview.com/college/sat-information) of the SAT is to measure a high school student's readiness for college, and provide colleges with one common data point that can be used to compare all applicants.

 There are two sections in the SAT exam:
 1. Math